steve8708/base/readme.md

 Maximize code reuse, minimize DOM management, optimize happiness.
 All the features you need to buld stunning HTML5 web and mobile applications with efficiency and ease.
 Lightweight, high performance, incredibly flexible, insanely powerful.

+Base.js is a project
+designed to combine all of the best feautres of [backbone](http://backbonejs.org), [angular](http://angularjs.org), [ember](http://emberjs.com), and [the many other great javascript
+MVC frameworks](http://todomvc.com/) into one cohesive, highly performance, maximally extensible package.

 Built with [Backbone](http://backbonejs.org/), [jQuery](http://jquery.com/), and [Ractive](http://www.ractivejs.org/)